Mountains and Lakes in Japan

 In addition, take your garbage with you and don't pollute the natural environment.

-Main mountains and lakes in each region
+Main mountains and lakes in eastern Japan

 Mountains and lakes in Hokkaido Region

-Niseko (ニセコ) is a popular ski resort around Mount Niseko-An'nupuri (1,308 m) and some peaks.
+Niseko is a popular ski resort around Mount Niseko-An'nupuri (1,308 m) and some peaks.

 Australian skiers made Niseko more popular from around 2000, so it is just like a foreign resort town now.